diggooddodg/Create-image-classifier-Udacity/README.md

 ##### Mandatory argument
 The user will need to specify one mandatory argument 'data_directory' contating the path to the training data directory.
 ##### Optional arguments:
---data_directory: the saving directory.
-Default is 'save_directory/'.
+--data_directory: the saving directory and filename for saving the checkpoint.
+Default is 'save_directory/checkpoint1'.
 --arch: the user can choose which architecture to use for the neural network.
-The default architecture is vgg13.
+The default architecture is vgg11.
+--GPU: Allows the user to specifify if GPU will be used.
+Default is GPU = True.
 --learning_rate: sets the learning rate for gradient descent: default is 0.01.
---hidden_units: an int specifying how many neurons an extra hidden-layer will contain if so chosen.
-Default is 512.
+--hidden_units: an int specifying how many neurons the hidden-layer in the classifier will contain if so chosen.
+Default is 4096.
 --epochs: specifies the number of epochs as integer.
-Set to 20 by default.
+Set to 2 by default.

 ### Prediction
 predict.py can be executed to predict a flower type for a single image.
 ##### Mandatory arguments:
-The user will need to specify the the path to the input image and the checkpoint filename.
+The user will need to specify the the path to the input image and the checkpoint filename to be loaded.
 ##### Optional arguments:
 --top_k: let's the user specify the numer of top K-classes to output.
 Default is 3.
+--GPU: Allows the user to specifify if GPU will be used.
+Default is GPU = True.
 --category_names: allows user to provide path of JSON file mapping categories to names.
 Default is cat_to_name.json.
---GPU: Allows the user to specifify GPU = True if a GPU is available.
-Default is GPU = True.

 ### Additional files
 train.py and predict.py use modules from the following files: